 About Fento

-Fento is more than a clothing brand: It’s a movement.
-Born on Vancouver Island and rooted in Galician heritage, we craft timeless, sustainable fashion for women embracing their most powerful stage: midlife.
+Fento is much more than a clothing brand: It’s a Feminist movement.
+Born on Vancouver Island with Galician influences, we design conscious clothing for women embracing their most powerful stage: midlife.

-Our designs honor natural beauty, sensuality, and ease, free from fleeting trends.
-We partner exclusively with ethical, women-led manufacturers who uplift their communities, ensuring every garment embodies dignity and respect.
-At Fento, we believe that dressing with purpose empowers us to shape a better world.
+Our designs honour natural beauty, sensuality, and ease, free from fleeting trends.
+We partner exclusively with ethical, women-led (when possible) manufacturers who uplift their communities, ensuring every garment embodies dignity and respect.
+At Fento, we believe that midlife women deserve much more, and that going back to a matriarchy society, is the only way to live in harmony and peace.

-I am Uxía B. Alonso—a mother, a woman of Celtic heritage, and a relentless advocate for intentional living.
+I am Uxía.
+A woman of Celtic heritage, an Mother, and a relentless advocate for intentional living.
 After two decades in the fashion industry, I witnessed firsthand its environmental degradation, worker exploitation, and rampant overconsumption.
 In 2012, I chose a different path, embracing slow living, yoga, and motherhood.
 Fento is my rebellion against fast fashion.
 A brand born from my grandfather’s legacy in Galicia and nurtured on Vancouver Island.
 We craft timeless, sustainable pieces that honor the artisans, cherish our planet, and empower women to wear their values boldly, trying to make it accesible for more women.

-Fento is more than fashion; it’s a feminist movement towards conscious living and a sustainable future.
+Fento is more than clothes; it’s a feminist movement towards conscious living and a sustainable future.

 Thank you for supporting us.